 Nature journals usually feature sketches along with written text.
 For beginning writers, these drawings don’t need to be scientifically accurate.
-Consider them an opportunity for your child to show how he sees the world around him.
+Consider them an opportunity for the child to show how he sees the world around him.

 For example, while reading my 5-year-old’s nature journal this summer, I quickly discovered his passion for animals.
 No matter what activity we were engaged in, he always shared something about a critter, both in words and pictures.

-A few tips for encouraging beginning writers with nature journals:
+Further tips for encouraging beginning writers with nature journals:

-Remember: There’s no right or wrong way to keep a nature journal, so let your child do whatever feels best.
+Most importantly, remember, there’s no right or wrong way to keep a nature journal, so let your child do whatever feels best.

 For more ideas for taking learning outdoors, check out these related articles;